fyang151/pixyelator/README.md

 This is a cleanup method.
 It cleans up resources and disposes of the instance.
 Call this when you're done to free memory.

 ### Options

-_What kind of option is this?: `maxWorkers`_

-This is a `fromImage` option.
-It sets the maximum number of web workers for parallel processing.
-Defaults to `navigator.hardwareConcurrency` or `4`.

 _What kind of option is this?: `targetCanvas`_